Owning Mahowny: Cast

-Production

-Background
+Real-life inspiration

-Owning Mahowny is based on a real-life incident: Canadian Imperial Bank of Commerce clerk Brian Molony embezzled over $10 million from his employers in just 18 months to support his gambling habit.
+Owning Mahowny is based on the life of a real person.
+Canadian Imperial Bank of Commerce clerk Brian Molony embezzled over $10 million from his employers in just 18 months to support his gambling habit.
 Molony's story was told in the best-selling 1987 book Stung by journalist Gary Ross, which formed the basis for the screenplay.

-In an interview on the web site of Stung publishers McClelland and Stewart, Ross says he has kept in touch with Molony and updated what happened to him after the events portrayed in the movie.
-Molony was sentenced to six years in prison after pleading guilty to fraud, eventually serving only two years of his sentence.
-He has not gambled since his arrest, has married his girlfriend, has three sons and works as a financial consultant.

 Molony was a manager at the Canadian Imperial Bank of Commerce, with access to significant resources.
 Upon the discovery of his gambling addiction and his crime, he was prosecuted in Canada by Crown Attorney Peter DeJulio.
 Molony was defended by Edward Greenspan.
 He received a sentence of six years imprisonment, as sought by the Crown.
+In an interview on the website of Stung publishers McClelland and Stewart, Ross says he has kept in touch with Molony and updated what happened to him after the events portrayed in the movie.
+Molony served only two years of his sentence.
+He has not gambled since his arrest, has married his girlfriend, has three sons and works as a financial consultant.

-The Canadian Imperial Bank of Commerce took court action to recover funds from casinos in Atlantic City that enabled Malony's gambling addiction.
+The Canadian Imperial Bank of Commerce took court action to recover funds from casinos in Atlantic City that enabled Molony's gambling addiction.
 The case was settled for an undisclosed sum.

 Reception

 Critical response

-On Rotten Tomatoes the film has a score of 79% based on reviews from 96 critics, with an average rating of 6.99/10.
-On Metacritic the film has a score of 70% based on reviews from 29 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the film has a score of 78% based on reviews from 96 critics, with an average rating of 6.99/10.
+On Metacritic, the film has a score of 70% based on reviews from 29 critics, indicating "generally favorable reviews".

 Roger Ebert named Owning Mahowny one of the top ten films of 2003, and assessed Hoffman's performance as "a masterpiece of discipline and precision", calling him a "fearless poet of implosion, [who] plays the role with a fierce integrity, never sending out signals for our sympathy because he knows that Mahowny is oblivious to our presence."
 However, some critics believed that in his self-effacing performance, Hoffman refused to conform to expectations of a typical movie character and that the movie suffered as a result.
 Stephanie Zacharek considered him to be a "character who squirms right out of our grasp", and despite being the movie's anchor, he's "such a vaporous one, he leaves us feeling adrift".

-Asked whether Philip Seymour Hoffman's portrayal matched with the real Brian Molony, journalist Gary Ross replied, "Remarkably so.
+Asked whether Philip Seymour Hoffman's portrayal matched the real Brian Molony, journalist Gary Ross replied, "Remarkably so.
 They have the same stocky build, bushy moustache, glasses, slightly unkempt look, and earnestness.
 And Philip somehow managed to assimilate the psychic essence of Molony — a yawning emptiness that nothing except gambling was able to fill."

 Owning Mahowny earned $1 million, significantly less than its $10 million budget.